t2-project/devops/README.md

 ## utility
-Kube files for Pods that are useful for debugging.
-They are not part of the T2 Store.
+Kube files for Pods that are useful but not part of the T2 Store.
 - **dnsutils** : what the title says
     - usage (and source) : https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/)
 - **pod-test** : kafka commandline consumer / producer to check kafka